 Induction is a good way of making policies known to new employees, volunteers and trustees, but they also need to be systematically reinforced in a variety of contexts.

-- discipline and grievance procedures including gross misconduct list: Grievance and disciplinary (factsheet from Law Works) Acas has model procedures.
+- Discipline and grievance procedures including gross misconduct list: Grievance and disciplinary (factsheet from Acas)

-- Health & Safety (where five or more staff are employed)
+- Health and Safety (where five or more staff are employed)

 - Code of conduct - organisational 'rules' specific to your organisation

-- family policies including parental rights such as maternity, paternity, adoption, parental, dependent’s leave Maternity leave (factsheet from Law Works)
+- Family policies including parental rights such as maternity, paternity, adoption, parental, dependent’s leave Maternity leave (Acas)

 Some of the above will be directed and covered by the drafting of the statement of employment particulars (commonly known as the contract of employment) which is also an essential document.

 - Board responsibilities, conduct at board meetings, composition of the board and committees and the selection of new trustees, role profiles, confidentiality, speaking to the media, conflict of interest, etc

 - Finance(internal financial procedures including money laundering under the Proceeds of Crime Act), investments and reserves

 - Capability and performance policy